-- 1. The Academy Administrator receives a written request from a student's parent/guardian that states the reason for the requested grade change. - 2.
-The Academy Administrator must determine if the reason for the change is consistent with the Grade Change section above; - 3.
-The Academy Administrator shall review all relevant information and shall, to the extent practicable, confer with the teacher to discuss the grade prior to making a grade change determination; - 4.
-Only the Academy Administrator is authorized to approve such grade changes; - 5.
-If the Academy Administrator approves a grade change, the Academy Administrator must notify the Executive Director and teacher in writing within three (3) school days of the approval and explain the nature and reason(s) for the change.
-If the teacher is not in agreement with the Academy Administrator's change of grade decision, the teacher may appeal by following the procedures in the Teacher Appeals of Grade Change section. - 6.
-The Academy Administrator will notify the parents/guardians of the student of the grade change in writing Parent/guardian notification shall occur only upon completion of any appeal filed by the teacher under the Teacher Appeals of Grade Change. - 7.
-The Academy Administrator must complete and sign a Grade Change Authorization Form for all approved grade changes and ensure that the form is maintained in the student's cumulative folder. - 8.
-The Academy Administrator will notify the Executive Director and Governance Board of all approved grade changes by providing a copy of the signed Grade Change Authorization Form.
-Nothing herein shall limit the Governance Board to require the Academy Administrator to furnish additional information on proposed or completed grade changes.
+- 1. The Director of Curriculum and Instruction receives a written request from a student's parent/guardian that states the reason for the requested grade change. - 2.
+The Director of Curriculum and Instruction must determine if the reason for the change is consistent with the Grade Change section above; - 3.
+The Director of Curriculum and Instruction shall review all relevant information and shall, to the extent practicable, confer with the teacher to discuss the grade prior to making a grade change determination; - 4.
+Only the Director of Curriculum and Instruction is authorized to approve such grade changes; - 5.
+If the Director of Curriculum and Instruction approves a grade change, the Director of Curriculum and Instruction must notify the Executive Director and teacher in writing within three (3) school days of the approval and explain the nature and reason(s) for the change.
+If the teacher is not in agreement with the Director of Curriculum and Instruction's change of grade decision, the teacher may appeal by following the procedures in the Teacher Appeals of Grade Change section. - 6.
+The Director of Curriculum and Instruction will notify the parents/guardians of the student of the grade change in writing Parent/guardian notification shall occur only upon completion of any appeal filed by the teacher under the Teacher Appeals of Grade Change. - 7.
+The Director of Curriculum and Instruction must complete and sign a Grade Change Authorization Form for all approved grade changes and ensure that the form is maintained in the student's cumulative folder. - 8.
+The Director of Curriculum and Instruction will notify the Executive Director and Governance Board of all approved grade changes by providing a copy of the signed Grade Change Authorization Form.
+Nothing herein shall limit the Governance Board to require the Director of Curriculum and Instruction to furnish additional information on proposed or completed grade changes.